redii/Wakebot/README.md

         "prefix":"!"
     }

-After finishing these steps you should be able to run the bot by typing in *"node wakebot.js"* and execute it.
+Now you should be able to start up the bot by typing in *"node wakebot.js"* and execute it.

 ## Logging
 In order to keep track of your instance of the bot, you can check the logs.txt file for some informations.
 While running, the bot should save wake-events and restarts in a logfile in your cloned directory.
 The file should look like this: